 Kenya: On June 1, much of the country takes a holiday on Madaraka Day to celebrate its independence from Britain.
 With eight major lakes, wide plains like the Tsavo and Amboseli, a 536 km/333-mile coastline, several forest reserves, deserts, mountains, volcano craters, and the cities of Mombasa and Nairobi, you could easily spend weeks touring Kenya.
 If your goal is to see as much of East Africa as possible, stay in the south, where the Serengeti, Tsavo, Amboseli, and Mount Kilimanjaro border Tanzania and/or Lake Victoria, which lies in Kenya, Tanzania, and Uganda.
 If your flights dictate an overnight or two in Nairobi, try the Macushla House, home to monkeys and down the street from a giraffe park.

 Tanzania: If you’re looking for a once-in-a-lifetime safari, the Serengeti’s official site (under “Safari”) lists an array of luxurious camps that skirt Ngorongoro Crater, follow the Great Migration, border Lake Manyara (famous for its tree lions) and more.
-Most of these camps are booked through third-party safari companies (like &Beyond), which will all provide lists of what to pack.
+Most of these camps are booked through third-party safari companies, which will all provide lists of what to pack.